-A Step Away from Plassic Bantasy.
-In the ZEITGEIST adventure path, your characters serve in the Royal Homeland Constabulary of the nation of Risur, protecting the country and its citizens from foreign threats lurking within its borders.
+A Step Away from Classic Fantasy N THE ZEITGEIST ADVENTURE PATH, YOUR CHARACTERS serve in the Royal Homeland Constabulary of the nation of Risur, protecting the country and its citizens from foreign threats lurking within its borders.
 During missions of espionage and assassination, your duty will be to root out hostile spies and pursue international conspiracies.
 As you learn more of your homeland's own secrets, however, your loyalties may be tested, may even be turned, and you may find that it is you whose hand controls the gears of the turning age.

-It is not necessary to read the entire Players' Guide in order to play.
+It is not necessary to read the entire Player Guide in order to play.
 Anything that matters to your game will be introduced in the course of the adventures.
-We suggest all players give this primer a quick read to get the gist of the setting.
-Then, to sink your teeth into the world, you can read the full guide to see how ZEITGEIST stands apart from the "points of light" assumed world of traditional DUNGEONS & DRAGONS®.
+We do suggest all players give this primer a quick read to get the gist of the setting.
+Then those players who want to sink their teeth into the world can read the full guide to see how ZEITGEIST stands apart from other campaign settings.
 If you're interested in learning more, follow the links to the recommended pages.